hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 ![Enable the "Fixed output format for Wave conversion" setting and select the 44.1kHz from the list.
 Also enable the "Force conversion even if only wave files are read" setting.](/static/img/docs/custom_background_music/atractool_preferences.png)

-In the scenario you have the `Force conversion even if only wave files are read` setting disabled and you want to load `.WAV` files directly, they must be encoded in 16-bit PCM mode with a sample rate of 44,100 Hz (44.1 kHz)!
+In the scenario where you have the `Force conversion even if only wave files are read` setting disabled and you want to load `.WAV` files directly, they must be encoded in 16-bit PCM mode with a sample rate of 44,100&nbsp;Hz!
 If you get an error while loading or encoding a `.WAV` file, it means that it's encoded differently.

 In case you want to try out the feature first before you commit yourself to encoding your files, we provide 2 songs for you, already in Atrac3+: